-

 - Accessibility - and more

-To register and start using the database, first create a UK undergraduate account with the RCVS and then follow the instructions in our video tutorial on how to sign up for the RCVS EMS National Booking Database.
+To start using the database, create a UK undergraduate account with the RCVS, then follow our video tutorial on signing up.

 Set learning objectives

-You'll also be able to set and share your objectives with the provider via the RCVS EMS National Booking Database, launching in early 2025.
-More details coming soon.
+You'll also be able to set and share your objectives with the provider via the RCVS EMS National Booking Database.

 Your vet school and placement provider may require paperwork to be completed in advance.
 Check with your school's EMS office.